ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * DELETE request to ace-group/GROUPNAME/nodes/NODENAME , in order to leave the group.

-In addition, some Clients may rather not support the following set of operations and corresponding interactions with the KDC.
+In addition, some Clients may rather not support the following set of secondary operations and corresponding interactions with the KDC.
 This can be specified, for instance, in compliance documents defining minimalistic Clients and their capabilities in specific deployments.
 In turn, these might also have to consider the used application profile of this specification.

 * GET request to ace-group/GROUPNAME/kdc-pub-key , in order to retrieve the current public key of the KDC, in addition to when joining the group.
 This is relevant only if the KDC has an associated public key and this is required for the correct group operation.